SRI-International/QC-App-Oriented-Benchmarks/hhl/README.md

 # HHL Algorithm - Linear Equation Solver

-The HHL (HHL) algorithm [[1]](#references) is ...
-The HHL algorithm demonstrates a quantum speedup over its classical counterpart for solving linear equations.
+The HHL (HHL) quantum algorithm [[1]](#references) may demonstrate a quantum speedup over its classical counterpart for solving linear equations.

+The HHL offers a more complex algorithm that uses a combination of Quantum Phase Estimation and Quantum Fourier Transform along with state initialization and a new and unique, scalable, inverse rotation algorithm.
+The combination of the component routines taken together provides an extension to the benchmark suite that fills a gap between the QFT and Amplitude Estimation algorithms.

+This is also a benchmark that can measure fidelity of circuit execution, but can also provide an application specific metric based on how well the algorithm solves the linear equation.

 NOTE: The remainder of this README needs to be modifed with content for HHL.